-The Station had a positive change in net position for the year ended June 30, 2015 and a negative change in net position for the year ended June 30, 2014.
+The Station had a positive change in net position for the years ended June 30, 2016 and 2015.
 By statute, the Station is not allowed to execute debt agreements with outside third parties.
 In the event the Station has a shortfall covering its operating expenses, it is anticipated that the University would work with the Station to develop a repayment plan to cover the deficit.